 What is influenza?

-In addition to seasonal epidemics, novel influenza viruses may occasionally emerge and cause pandemics.
-A pandemic is the rapid spread of a new human influenza around the world.
-The 2009 A(H1N1)pdm09 influenza pandemic accounted for 123 000 to 203 000 deaths worldwide and a significant global socio-economic burden (3).
+In addition to seasonal epidemics, new influenza viruses may occasionally emerge and cause pandemics.
+An influenza virus pandemic is the rapid spread of a new human influenza virus around the world.

 What are the symptoms of influenza?